Using CCP Express Advanced Mode

 Guest OS Functions

-Use this window to start, stop, or restart Guest OS
+Use this window to start, stop, or restart Guest OSFigure 68 Guest OS Stopped

 Figure 69 Guest OS Start